jmunroe/CMSC6950_MarineHeatWaves/README.md

 # CMSC6950 Marine Heat Waves
 ## James Munroe

+This project looks for marine heat waves off the south short of Newfoundland using the historical record of Meteorological Service of Canada marine buoy.

-Run `make` to build the project report.
+Run `make` to redo the analysis and build the project report.

 software: https://github.com/ecjoliver/marineHeatWaves